 As much as I dislike overbearing begging pitches, ad blockers are stopping the flow of cash.
 Part of the online economy is being stifled.

 There’s an exception to the above in circumstances where a webmaster or brand is pushing deliberately misleading spam in the absence of little or no original content.

 Indeed, some content consumers are never going to buy products/services based on contextual ads.
-Some of us become aware of a brand, product or service by other means and make our own way to the checkout, thus skipping the part where some publisher earns a referral fee.
+Some of us become aware of a brand, product or service by other means and make our own way to the checkout, thus skipping the part where an ad publisher earns a referral fee.

-Almost immediately, a content creator could earn from cost per click leads generated by automatically served contextually relevant ads on the webpage.
+Almost immediately, a content creator could earn from cost per click leads generated by automatically served contextually relevant ads.